matt-harvey/swx/README.rst

     swx s answering-emails -c

-The ``-c`` option tells the ``switch`` command that this is the first time you are working on this activity (it will protest if you try to "open" a new activity without this option; this guards against error in case you're trying to enter an activity that has already been opened, but misspell it).
-On subsequent occasions, when you switch back to an already-used activity, you would omit the ``-c`` (and again ``swx`` will helpfully protest in case you think you are reusing an existing activity, but aren't.)
+The ``-c`` option tells the ``switch`` command that this is the first time you are working on this activity: it will protest if you try to create a new activity without this option.
+This guards against error in case you're think you're creating a new activity, but accidentally give it the same name as an existing one.
+On subsequent occasions, when you switch back to an already-used activity, you would omit the ``-c`` - and again ``swx`` will helpfully protest in case you think you're reusing to an existing activity, but aren't.

 Like all options in ``swx``, the ``-c`` can be entered either before or after the other arguments.